Emotion Focused Coping

 It does not provide a long term solution.
 However, they can be a good choice if the source of stress is outside the person’s control (e.g. terrorist attack).

-Gender differences: women tend to use more emotion-focused strategies then men (Billings and Moos, 1981).
+Gender differences: women tend to use more emotion-focused strategies than men (Billings and Moos, 1981).
 It also may have negative side effects as it delays the person dealing with the problem.

 Billings, A. G., & Moos, R. H. (1981).
 The role of coping responses and social resources in attenuating the stress of life events.
 Journal of Behavioral Medicine, 4, 139-157.